-But as Philip Yancy would say, "that's what's so amazing about grace."
-Indeed, grace can even be defined as the forgiveness of God being offered for no reason at all.
-Imagine the implications of God's forgiveness, God's reconciliation, God's redemption being offered through a foreigner, an alien, an immigrant!
-One can hear the puckering of kilts at the very idea!
-Sometimes I think our denomination should be renamed "the society for the preservation of the old white ways" - and if you think I'm exaggerating let me offer an example.
+And that is why we continue to be amazed by God's grace - the forgiveness of God being offered freely, completely at odds with human logic.
+Think of the implications of God's forgiveness, God's reconciliation, God's redemption being offered through a foreigner, an alien, an immigrant!
+Many within the church community are shocked by the very idea!
+Sometimes I think our denomination should be renamed "the society for the preservation of the old white ways" - and if you think I'm exaggerating I can offer an example.
 In my role as Field Education Supervisor I have had the opportunity recently to examine the profile of one of our congregations - a church set right in the middle of one of Canada's most multicultural cities - and that word isn't used once!
-Not even the concept is mentioned - oh, to be sure, they want to reach out from "Fort Aberdeen" to the people in their neighbourhoods, but even that is a long, long way down their list of priorities.
-And hear me well,

-I am not condemning them - instead I am sighing with Jesus, "Jerusalem, Jerusalem, ... how often I have desired to gather your children together as a hen gathers her brood under her wings, and you were not willing!"
-Life is right there at their doorstep, and they cannot see it because they aren't looking at themselves through the eyes of the foreigner, the alien, the immigrant.
+Not even the concept is mentioned - oh, to be sure, they want to reach out from their well-preserved bastion against change to the people in their neighbourhoods, but that goal is a long, long way down their list of priorities.
+I am not condemning them - instead I am sadly sighing with Jesus, "Jerusalem, Jerusalem, ... how often I have desired to gather your children together as a hen gathers her brood under her wings, and you were not willing!"
+Life is right there at their doorstep, and they cannot see it because they aren't looking at themselves through the eyes of the foreigner, the alien, the stranger, the immigrant.

 And it's that understanding that helps to make Jesus' closing remark come clearer.
 "I tell you, you will not see me until the time comes when you say, blessed is the one who comes in the name of the Lord."
-Until the people of Jerusalem can stop looking through the filters of their own limitations, their own strictures, their own pettiness and narrowness they will not be able to see the one bringing redemption from God.
-Until the people of the new Jerusalem, the church, can stop looking through their own inhibiting filters they will not see Jesus either.
+He is telling them that until they can stop looking through the filters of their own limitations, their own strictures, their own pettiness and narrowness they will not be able to see the one bringing redemption from God.
+Likewise, ntil the people of the new Jerusalem, the church, can stop looking through their own inhibiting filters they will not see Jesus either.
 It is only when it comes clear that the only criteria that matters is whether the person or prophet - of whatever race, colour, or nation - comes in the name of the Lord that the blinders will come off, the filters will be removed, and the people of faith will be able to see Jesus clearly in the other, and rejoice together proclaiming "blessed is the one who comes in the name of the Lord."